-- Visual: Students with disabilities face challenges perceiving visual content.
+Visual: Students with visual impairments face challenges in perceiving visual content.

-- Auditory: Students with hearing disabilities have challenges perceiving auditory content.
+Auditory: Students with hearing impairments have challenges perceiving auditory content.

 Designing accessible content is imperative in K-12 education.
 According to the National Center for Education Statistics and the U.S. Department of Education, 11% of K-12 students aged 6-17 in the United States have some form of disability.
 Only 66% of these students graduate with a regular high school diploma and 18.5% of these students drop out before completing high school.
 Simply put, students with disabilities need and deserve accessible digital content.